viadonau/Pegelhub-Core/pegelhub-ftp-connector/README.md

 ### Wrong JDK

-Even if you have downloaded and installed the correct openJDK version it still could happen, that the project remains on a different version.
+In case you do the tasks with an IDE such as IntelliJ IDEA: Even if you have downloaded and installed the correct openJDK version it still could happen, that the project remains on a different version.

 In IntelliJ IDEA, make sure, that in the Project Settings (*accessible via Project Structure == Ctrl + Alt + Shift + S*) you have selected the correct JDK.
-Versions especially lower or other than the requested one (Prerequisites) could notably lead to an Error.
+Versions especially lower than the requested one (Prerequisites) could lead to an Error.
 Also make sure to set the Language Level to "SDK default".

+### Wrong permissions/privileges

+For executing the tasks you might need admin permissions.
+Depending on how you access the project, you might have to run the programs (Terminal, IntelliJ, Docker Desktop) as admin.